euleryuan/Orbital-CLIP/README.md

 ## 🚀 Overview

-This repository contains the source code for the **Sequential Sensitivity Analysis (SSA)** framework applied to Multimodal Large Language Models (specifically CLIP).
+This repository contains the source code for the Sequential Sensitivity Analysis framework applied to Multimodal Large Language Models .
 Our method enhances the detection of rare orbital diseases by leveraging clinical-specific prompt augmentation and sensitivity-aware fine-tuning.

-The framework is designed to align high-dimensional medical imaging features (CT/MRI/Photography) with distinct clinical textual descriptions, improving zero-shot generalization on external validation cohorts.
+The framework is designed to align high-dimensional medical imaging features with distinct clinical textual descriptions, improving zero-shot generalization on external validation cohorts.

 ## 📂 Repository Structure

 The codebase is organized into three core modules to ensure reproducibility:

 * **`data_preprocess.py`**: A stratified dataset partitioning tool that ensures rare disease prevalence is preserved across training and validation splits.
-* **`clip_train.py`**: The main training engine implementing the SSA protocol, including dynamic clinical prompt sampling and contrastive loss optimization.
+* **`clip_train.py`**: The main training engine implementing the protocol, including dynamic clinical prompt sampling and contrastive loss optimization.
 * **`inference.py`**: An inference engine for external validation, generating publication-quality metrics (Confusion Matrices, ROC-AUC, Classification Reports).

 ## 🛠️ Installation